cab202/quty/cli.md

     Here the `.pio` directory is automatically created by PIO when the user tries to build or upload the program.

-    Note that if the user wishes to use the `lib` directory, the following compiler flags need to be added inside `platformio.ini`.
+    Note that if you wish to use the `lib` directory, the following compiler flags need to be added inside `platformio.ini`.

     ```ini
     # platformio.ini